-Sheltered by the Great Barrier Reef, the Whitsundays is an archipelago of 74 tropical islands with colourful coral reefs and abundant marine life.
-As you can imagine, it boasts some of Australia’s most gorgeous sandy beaches and top swimming, snorkelling and diving spots.
-As soon as you set off on a Whitsundays adventure, the alluring blue waters will be calling your name to jump in for a dip.
+The Whitsundays is an archipelago of 74 tropical islands sheltered by the Great Barrier Reef.
+It boasts some of Australia’s most gorgeous beaches and top snorkelling and diving spots — as soon as you see the glistening waters you'll want to jump in for a dip.

-If you’re wondering whether it’s safe to swim in the Whitsundays, the short answer is yes.
-That being said, there are some no swimming zones and you should know what to watch out for, listen to local advice and stay alert at all times – just as you should when swimming anywhere else in Australia or beyond.
-Some of the top things to be aware of when swimming in the Whitsundays are:
+The short answer is yes.
+That being said, there are some no-swimming zones.
+You should also listen to local advice and stay alert at all times.
+Some of the top things to be aware of when swimming in the Whitsundays include:

-The Whitsunday waters are home to a diverse range of shark species, many of which are reef sharks and harmless.
-Over the years there have been several shark attacks around Cid Harbour which has deeper waters and more diverse schools of fish.
-There are plenty of spots that are safe for swimming, and as long as you follow shark safety tips and know about the no swim zones (your local guides can educate you on this), you can have amazing swimming and underwater adventures in the Whitsundays.
+The Whitsunday waters are home to diverse shark species, many of which are harmless reef sharks.
+Over the years, there have been several shark attacks around Cid Harbour, which has deeper waters and larger numbers of fish.
+However, there are plenty of safe swimming spots, and as long as you follow shark safety tips (your local guides can educate you on this), you can have amazing underwater adventures in the Whitsundays.

 Where can you swim in the Whitsundays?

-On a Whitsundays tour you’ll stop in various secluded coves and bays where you can swim and snorkel to see the colourful marine life up close and personal.
-Popular swimming spots include:
+On a Whitsundays tour, you’ll drop anchor at various bays where you can swim and snorkel.
+Popular spots include: